cscorley/dissertation/chapters/2_related/1_tr.md

 ### Document extraction

 The left side of Figure \ref{fig:TR} illustrates the document extraction process.
 A document extractor takes raw data (e.g., text files) and produces a corpus as output.
 Each document in the corpus contains the words associated to the origin (e.g., a file).
 The text extractor is the first part of the document extractor.
 It produces a token stream for each document in the data.

 The preprocessor is the second part of the document extractor.
 It applies a series of transformations to each token and produces one or more terms from the token.
 The transformations commonly used are [@Manning-etal_2008]:

-1. Split
+1) Split
     :    separate tokens into constituent words by non-alphabetical characters or convention (e.g., "two-thirds" becomes "two" and "thirds")
-2. Normalize
+2) Normalize
     :   replace each upper case letter with the corresponding lower case letter, or vice versa
-3. Filter
+3) Filter
     :   remove common words such as natural language articles (e.g., "an" or "the"), stop words, or short words
-4. Stem
+4) Stem
-    :   remove prefixes and suffixes to leave just the root word (e.g., "name", "names", "named", and "naming" all reduce to "name").
-A common stemmer used is by @Porter_1980.
+    :   remove prefixes and suffixes to leave just the root word (e.g., "name", "names", "named", and "naming" all reduce to "name")) A common stemmer used is by @Porter_1980.
-5. Weigh
+5) Weigh
     :   adjust the representation of a term in a document by some scheme, such as term-frequency inverse-document-frequency (tf-idf)
     [@Salton-Buckley_1988]
-6. Prune
+6) Prune
     :   remove terms that occur in, for example, over 80% or under 2% of the documents [@Madsen-etal_2004].

 ### Search Engine Construction and Retrieval

 The right side of Figure \ref{fig:TR} illustrates the retrieval process.
 The main component of the retrieval process is the search engine [@Manning-etal_2008].
 A search engine typically consists of an index and a classifier for ranking [@Croft-etal_2010].
 Search engines based on topic models also need a trained model.
 The primary function of the search engine is to rank documents in relation to the query.

 First, the engine transforms the corpus into an index.
 If the search engine relies on a topic model, then the engine uses the model to infer an index document-topic distributions for each document.
 Otherwise, the document-terms may have further transformations applied or used directly as the index.

 Next, the engine takes a pairwise classification of the query to each document in the index and ranks the documents according to similarity.
 We use a similarity measure for probability distributions for the pairwise comparisons, such as the ones enumerated in the following Section \ref{similarity-measures}.